 Piping failures can lead to a wide spectrum of losses and damage to property.
 These losses can occur in residential, commercial, and industrial water distribution and sanitary waste plumbing systems, HVAC systems, manufacturing process systems as well as several other critical plumbing systems that can be found in everyday life.
 These failures can lead to potentially millions of dollars in property damage, especially when the piping contains hazardous materials like sanitary waste and petroleum products.
 Water and freeze property damage alone made up 23.8 % of national residential insurance claims in 2018.

-A common piping failure is rupture of the piping wall due to excessive stress.
+A common piping failure is the rupture of the piping wall due to excessive stress.
 This piping failure mode is common in freeze failures and results in a characteristic “fish mouth” appearance, named for the split and deformation of the pipe wall which resembles a fish mouth as can be seen in the photos below.

 How and Why Does Piping Rupture?